Retrieval-Reasoning Large Language Model-based Synthetic Clinical Trial Generation: Related Work

+\paragraph{Synthetic Data Generation} AI-driven synthetic data generation provides a way to overcome data scarcity and privacy constraints by creating artificial yet realistic datasets.
+In healthcare, patient information is commonly stored in electronic health records (EHRs)~\citep{kruse2017security,wen2022disentangled,fu2019pearl}, which have been widely leveraged for medical research~\citep{goncalves2020generation,du2023abds}.
+MedGAN~\citep{choi2017generating}, combining autoencoders and generative adversarial networks, generates high-dimensional discrete patient records and has shown strong performance across distributional statistics, downstream classification tasks~\citep{lu2018multi}, and expert evaluations~\citep{bhanot2021problem,fu2024ddn3,zhang2021ddn2,chen2021data,choi2017generating}.
+Synthetic data also mitigates regulatory barriers to data sharing across organizations~\citep{eigenschink2021deep,wu2022cosbin}, enabling broader collaboration and reducing biases in downstream studies~\citep{tucker2020generating,wang2022eeg,wu2022cosbin}.

-\paragraph{AI for Clinical Trial} AI, particularly deep learning methods, holds significant potential for addressing numerous challenges within clinical trials, e.g., clinical trial outcome/approval prediction~\citep{fu2022hint,fu2023automated,lu2024uncertainty,yue2024ct}, duration prediction~\citep{yue2024trialdura}, enrollment success prediction~\citep{yue2024trialenroll}, patient dropout rate prediction~\citep{chen2024trialbench}, and digital twin simulation~\citep{wang2024twin}.
-For example, conducting clinical trials is exceedingly costly (up to hundreds of millions of dollars~\citep{martin2017much}) and time-consuming (averaging 7-11 years~\cite{peto1978clinical,ledford20114}), with a low success rate.
-Factors such as drug ineffectiveness, safety issues, and poorly designed eligibility criteria can lead to trial failures~\citep{friedman2015fundamentals}.
-Improved prediction of trial outcomes could help avoid unsuccessful trials and allocate resources more efficiently~\citep{lu2024uncertainty,lu2022cot}.
+\paragraph{AI for Clinical Trials} Deep learning has been applied to a variety of clinical trial tasks, including outcome and approval prediction~\citep{fu2022hint,fu2023automated,lu2024uncertainty,yue2024ct,tang2025medagentsbench}, duration estimation~\citep{yue2024trialdura}, enrollment success prediction~\citep{yue2024trialenroll}, patient dropout modeling~\citep{chen2024trialbench}, and digital twin simulation~\citep{wang2024twin}.
+Clinical trials remain costly~\citep{martin2017much} and time-consuming~\citep{peto1978clinical,ledford20114}, with failures often caused by drug ineffectiveness, safety issues, or poorly designed eligibility criteria~\citep{friedman2015fundamentals}.
+These challenges motivate outcome prediction approaches to reduce unsuccessful trials and allocate resources more efficiently~\citep{lu2024uncertainty,lu2022cot}.